Pranish112/PharmaScan/README.md

 https://github.com/user-attachments/assets/f4ed9481-1ef1-4c49-b5d2-43a06af09192

+🧪 Feature Documentation:

+Currently working features:

+- Camera-based drug scanning
+- Verifies drug authenticity using image hash
+- Stores scan history with timestamp and location
+- Heatmap visualization of counterfeit drug locations
+- Swipe-to-delete functionality in history
+- Offline support for history viewing

+Limitations:

+- Google Maps may not display correctly without API key
+- Location may default to emulator's hardcoded value
+- No user authentication implemented
+- Image hashing is basic (not cryptographic)
+- No blockchain implementation yet

 🚧 Future Development Roadmap:

 Moving forward, there are a lot of implementations that need to take place, here is the next 6 month roadplan to ensure this app is completed to the maximum degree.